Herbert-Karl/digital-asm/README.md

 ## Requirements

-Circuit simulator [Digital](https://github.com/hneemann/Digital) and [Assembler](https://github.com/hneemann/Assembler) for the digital processor.
+Circuit simulator [Digital](https://github.com/hneemann/Digital) for the digital processor.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
-* `myExtension.thing`: set to `blah` to do something
+* `asm.simulatorHost`: ip address of the host running the digital simulator
+* `asm.simulatorPort`: port, at which the digital simulator runs its TcpListener

 ## Known Issues

-Chars not recognized.
+* Chars not recognized
+* octal numbers not specifically recognized

 ## Release Notes